What is a Test Design Technique?

 Each one of them has their own weaknesses and strengths.
 Each technique has it's own way of identifying different types of defects.

 So what are the Test Design Techniques covered in the ISTQB exam?
-Coincidentally, the two main categories covered by the ISTQB exam are the same categories we're going to cover in this article herein below:
+Coincidentally, the two main categories covered by the ISTQB exam (Click here to see the difference between ISQI & ISTQB) are the same categories we're going to cover in this article herein below: